 Qube Personnel should be alert to indications of potential bribery and corruption risks during the engagement of and ongoing relationship with Third Parties.
-Qube Personnel should take all reasonable steps to minimise the risk that the actions of a Third Party will adversely affect the Qube Group.
+Qube Representatives should take all reasonable steps to minimise the risk that the actions of a Qube Contractor or Third Party will adversely affect the Qube Group.

-In this regard, Qube Personnel should be alert to the same potential "red flags" that might arise in dealings with a Qube Contractor (see the Annexure).
+In this regard, Qube Representatives should be alert to the same potential "red flags" that might arise in dealings with a Qube Contractor (see the Annexure).